 Wellfleet Bay Horseshoe Crab Research

-Horseshoe crabs have been crawling ashore on Cape Cod to mate on full moon nights for about 350 million years.
-Mass Audubon is looking to ensure this ancient rite of spring continues for the Atlantic Horseshoe Crab (Limulus polyphemus).
-However, increased harvesting of these fascinating animals threatens their population.
+Horseshoe crabs (HSC) have been crawling ashore on Cape Cod to mate on full moon nights for about 350 million years, and Mass Audubon seeks to ensure this ancient rite of spring continues for the Atlantic horseshoe crab (Limulus polyphemus).

 In Massachusetts, horseshoe crabs are harvested to be used as bait for the eel and conch fisheries.
 In addition, their blood is the source of a chemical used to test medical devices and injectable drugs for toxins.
 For this purpose, crabs are caught, bled, and then returned to the water.

 It is crucial that state managers have a robust estimate of the number of crabs in Massachusetts before they can set appropriate harvest quotas to ensure a sustainable fishery.

-An analysis of Wellfleet Bay Wildlife Sanctuary’s data indicates low and likely declining numbers of spawning crabs in Wellfleet Harbor.
+An analysis of Wellfleet Bay’s data indicates low and likely declining numbers of spawning crabs in Wellfleet Harbor.
 This report was presented to the Massachusetts Marine Fisheries Commission in support of a petition by Wellfleet’s shellfishing community to ban horseshoe crab harvest in Wellfleet.

-In collaboration with the University of Rhode Island, the National Park Service, the Massachusetts Division of Marine Fisheries, and others, Mass Audubon has been surveying spawning horseshoe crabs on the Outer Cape.
+In collaboration with the University of Rhode Island, the National Park Service, the Massachusetts Division of Marine Fisheries, and others, Mass Audubon also surveys spawning horseshoe crabs on the Outer Cape.

 National Park Service, University of Rhode Island, UMass Amherst, Massachusetts Division of Marine Fisheries, Worcester Polytechnical Institute, The Horseshoe Crab Conservation Association, Mass Bays Program, Provincetown Center for Coastal Studies, U.S. Fish and Wildlife Service and many more.